-2012 Gen Y Folk: anthropology of digital folklore, ROAM, Utrecht, the Netherlands
+2012 Gen Y Folk: anthropology of digital culture, ROAM, Utrecht, the Netherlands

 2010 One Hour Art: second hour, Centraal Museum, Utrecht, the Netherlands

-2018 PerfoArtNet International Biennal of Performance, Bogotá, Colombia
+2018 PerfoArtNet International Biennal of Performance, Universidad Distrital Francisco José de Caldas, Bogotá, Colombia

 2018 Endangered Bodies, School of Arts and Humanities, University of Lisbon, Lisbon, Portugal

-2018 Temporal and Corporeal, Ohio University Art Gallery, Athens, Ohio, USA
+2018 Temporal and Corporeal: a broad scope on performance art, Ohio University Art Gallery, Athens, Ohio, USA

 2014 ULTRA FEMINIST, Roodkapje Rot(t)terdam, Rotterdam, the Netherlands